2016 IDSA Guideline (Pubmed)

 A mold (or mould).
 Includes A. fumigatus (90% of disease) A. amstelodami, A. avenaceus, A. caesielius, A. felis, A. flavus, A. nidulans, A. niger, A. terreus, A. viridinutans, and a dozen other that appear in case reports.

-If it looks like aspergillus but doesn’t respond to therapy, spreads across tissue planes it could be Neosartorya udagawae (PubMed).
+If it looks like aspergillus but doesn’t respond to therapy and spreads across tissue planes it could be Neosartorya udagawae (PubMed).

 A rising galactomannan on day seven likely means failure and a change in anti-fungal increases survival (PubMed).

-False positive galactomannan occur in liver transplants, dietary galactomannan, dialysis, bifidobacterium bacteremia, Listeria bacteremia (PubMed), decreased clearance in diabetics, and piperacillin/tazobactam and amoxicillin./clavulanate.
+False positive galactomannan occur in liver transplants, dietary galactomannan, dialysis, bifidobacterium bacteremia, Listeria bacteremia (PubMed), decreased clearance in diabetics, and those in piperacillin/tazobactam and amoxicillin/clavulanate.
 There is a cross reaction with Blastomyces dermatitidis, Fusarium (PubMed), Nigrospora oryzae, Paecilomyces lilacinus, Penicillium chrysogenum, and Trichothecium roseum.
-Culture and biopsy showing invasion still the gold standard.

 Part of the environment, it grows in and on everything.
 The black stuff on your air conditioning duct?
 The crap on the coffee that was left out for a week?
 The stuff on the cheese?
 Your bread?
 Often Aspergillus.
-Populations at risk include heme malignancies esp. with cytotoxic chemotherapy and neutropenia, AIDS, cirrhosis (PubMed), steroid use; ie anything that messes with WBC function.
+Populations at risk include hematologic malignancies espcially with cytotoxic chemotherapy and neutropenia, AIDS, cirrhosis (PubMed), steroid use; i.e. anything that messes with WBC function.